LAST RACE FOR SEASON 2013 GIVE WHERE YOU LIVE

 Distances range from 5 km to 21 km.
 Our handicapping system provides

 encouragement for all runners and the chance to be successful.

-Race Director Kevin McNulty handing a cheque for $3000 to Anne Woollett of the Andrew Love Cancer Centre, Geelong Hospital.
+Race Director Kevin McNulty handing a cheque to Dr. Adam Broard of the Andrew Love Cancer Centre, Geelong Hospital.